Francesco-Baroni/nnodely/README.md

 The main motivation of the framework are to:
 - Modeling, control and estimation of physical systems, whose internal dynamics may be partially unknown;
-- Speed-up the development of MS-NN, which is complex to design using standard deep-learning framework;
+- Speed-up the development of MSNN, which is complex to design using standard deep-learning framework;
 - Support professionals with classical modeling backgrounds, such as physicists and engineers, in using data-driven approaches (but embedding knowledge inside) to address their challenges;
-- A repository of incremental know-how that effectively collects approaches with the same purpose, i.e. building an increasingly advanced library of MS-NNs for various applications.
+- A repository of incremental know-how that effectively collects approaches with the same purpose, i.e. building an increasingly advanced library of MSNNs for various applications.

 The nnodely framework guides users through six structured phases to model and control physical systems using neural networks.
-It begins with **Neural Models Definition**, where the architecture and dynamics of the MSNNs are specified.
+It begins with **Neural Models Definition**, where the architecture of the MSNNs are specified.
 Next is **Dataset Creation**, preparing the data needed for training and validation.
 In **Neural Models Composition**, models are integrated to represent complex systems also including a controller if is needed.
 **Neural Models Training** follows, optimizing parameters to ensure accurate representation of the target system or a part of it.
 In **Neural Model Validation**, the trained models are tested for reliability.